George Balabushka: Cuemaking career and death

 Between 1959 and 1962, Balabushka handcrafted between 20 and 30 cues per year on a part-time basis.
 Because of the relative dearth of private cuemakers and the excellence of his product, Balabushka's name quickly became known amongst professional players.
-By the end of 1962, Balabushka was receiving more orders for cues than he could fill given his time constraints.
-Balabushka accordingly sold his interest in the pool room, converted his garage into a carpentry shop, and by 1964 was building cues full-time, while continuing to hone his cuemaking abilities.
+By the end of 1962, Balabushka was receiving more orders than he could fill.
+Balabushka sold his interest in the pool room, converted his garage into a carpentry workshop, and by 1964 was building cues full-time, while continuing to hone his cuemaking abilities.

 Unlike many of the large manufacturers of the day, Balabushka's emphasis was on playing ability and fine craftsmanship, reflecting the values he had held during his years in the woodworking business.
 He was an innovator in cue construction, cue finishes and cue design.
-Balabushka's cues were not the elaborately decorated attempts at building art that became a mainstay of the cue market starting in the 1980s and onward.
+Balabushka's cues were not the elaborately decorated attempts at building art that became a mainstay of the cue market starting in the 1980s.
 Rather, most Balabushka cues are relatively plain and without grand ornamentation flourishes.
 Many of his trademark construction techniques have become standard in the industry, such as the use of Irish linen for wrap material and block style checkered-pattern ringwork above a cue's wrap, commonly employing alternating ebony and ivory, pieces which are eponymously named "Bushka rings."

 George Balabushka died in 1975 at the age of 62.
 He was posthumously honored as the first inductee into the American Cuemakers Association Hall of Fame in February, 1993.
 In 2004, he was inducted into the Meritorious Service category of the Billiard Congress of America's Hall of Fame.